Not-LAN/LLM-Red-Team-Framework/CONTRIBUTING.md

 - Model used:
 - Scenario file:

-## 🖼️ Screenshots / Logs
+## 🖼️ Screenshots
-If applicable, add screenshots or error logs.
+If applicable, add screenshots.

 ## 🙏 Additional context
 Add any other context about the problem here.